neculaicraita/neculaicraita.io/experience.md

 -	Consulting and Structure Plan approval on behalf of Lloyd Werft Germany for CEONA AMAZON Pipe Layer Vessel;
 -	Structural Engineering and Classification design for the Wärtsilä specialized outboard de-mountable thruster’s supporting structure for HELIX Semi-submersible Unit;
 -	Consulting and Plan Approval for the Floating Dock FDN-2 design for India;
--	Structural Engineering and Classification design for the Wärtsilä In-board Demountable Thrusters installed on the new FPSO vessel for ENI FLNG project;
+-	Structural Engineering and Classification design for the Wärtsilä Inboard Demountable Thrusters installed on the new FPSO vessel for ENI FLNG project;
 -	Classification structural design for the Research Vessel ATAIR built by Fassmer Shipyard;
--	Consulting, Plan Approval and Supervision at Lloyd Werft Bremerhaven for the Conversion project of the DFDS Ferry MS Primolia;
+-	Consulting, Plan Approval and Supervision at Lloyd Werft Bremerhaven for the Conversion project of the DFDS Ferry MS Primola;
 -	Consulting and Classification structural design with the required Finite Element Analysis for the Deck Carrier DC1000 from Heavy Lift;
--	Container Vessel’s Cargo Boosting Software for MacGregor;
+-	Container Vessel’s Cargo Boosting Software Algorithm for MacGregor;
 -	Consulting and Classification design based on extensive Finite Element Analysis for the LNG Conversion project of the Hapag Lloyd 15000 TEU Container vessel Sajir/Brussels Express -by implementing on the vessel an Exoskeleton LNG Tank fitted with GTT Membrane System _- the first LNG Conversion project in the world for a Very Large Container Vessel built successfully by HZ-HRDD Ship-yard in China_;
 -	Feasibility Study for 2700TEU Container Vessel for Ice class 1A Retrofit from X-Press Feeder.